Vale Health Clinic

 What is osteoarthritis?

-Ultimately, this can cause larger areas of cartilage to deteriorate and weaken – so much the joint begins to change in shape, with the area between the joints becoming narrower.
+Ultimately, this can cause larger areas of cartilage to deteriorate and weaken—so much that the joint begins to change in shape, with the area between the joints becoming narrower.

-Eventually, the process of wear and tear will cause both pain and reduce the ability to move the joint within its full range of motion.
+Eventually, wear and tear will cause pain and reduce the joint’s ability to move within its full range of motion.

-A joint with osteoarthritis is larger in size than a healthy joint – often giving it a swollen, enlarged appearance.
+A joint with osteoarthritis is larger than a healthy joint – often giving it a swollen, enlarged appearance.

 Help for osteoarthritis